DevSlem/unity-ml-agents/README.md

 ## Unity Environments

-First of all, Open `Unity ML-Agents Project` in Unity Hub.
-After it, You can see environments directories in `Assets` folder.
+First of all, open `Unity ML-Agents Project` in Unity Hub.
+After it, you can see directories of environments in `Assets` folder.
 You can use them as a two ways to train.

 1. build an environment as an executable file
 2. directly interact with Unity Editor